ScriptTiger/Hosts-Conversions/README.md

 I just wrote this custom for someone and it is still extremely rough.

+**There are no prompts yet, so please read and adjust the blackhole and compression variables at the top of the script as needed before using!**

 You can download this repo from the below link to get started:
 https://github.com/ScriptTiger/Hosts-Compressor/archive/master.zip